35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 Measured against the whole of Southwark's council house building programme, the 977 demolished homes reduce the number of **completed social rent homes** from 1,486 to just **509**.

-Measured against both the **completed and homes not-yet-completed**, the 977 demolished homes reduces the total number of social rented units from 3,057 to **2,080**.
+Measured against both the **completed and homes not-yet-completed**, the 977 demolished homes reduce the total number of social rented units from 3,057 to **2,080**.

 If the 252 social rented homes purchased from the s106 contributions of private developments are also discounted against the whole programme (completed and on-site), then the number of council homes onsite or completed is reduced further to **1,828** and the number completed to just **257**.